Alvaro125/command-line-challenges/README.md

 1. (B) Extract the "challenges.tar.gz" archive; you'll need its contents to solve some of the challenges.

    ***tar -xf challenges.tar.gz***

-2. (B) Change your working directory to the "challenges" directory that was created when you extracted "challenges.tar.gz"
+2. (B) Change your working directory to the "challenges" directory that was created when you extracted "challenges.tar.gz".

+    ***cd challenges/***

 3. (B) List the contents of the "challenges" directory.